-Putting mental health at the heart of the HIV & TB response
+Why putting mental health at the heart of the HIV and TB response will pay off

 When the Global Fund to Fight AIDS, TB and Malaria asks what are the most pressing challenges and opportunities in the fight against HIV and TB (as part of an open consultation to steer the development of their next strategy), our recommendation is clear.
 Put mental health - through psychosocial support - at the heart of their response.
 Why?
 Because without addressing mental health there will be no end to HIV or to TB.

 One of the most significant barriers to ending HIV and TB is the lack of psychosocial support for people at risk of, or living with, HIV and/or TB.
 The relationship between HIV, TB and mental illness is bi-directional - poor mental health is a risk factor for HIV and TB exposure which complicates both the course of the disease and treatment.
 In addition, living with HIV and/or TB is a significant risk factor for a decline in the individual’s mental health, and developing psychiatric illness.

 This is often compounded by the psychological impacts that stigma and discrimination bring which may also trigger or aggravate the symptoms of mental health conditions.
 Individuals with unsupported mental health conditions, such as depression, anxiety, and substance use disorders are known to be less likely to seek testing for HIV and/or TB, or follow advice given in response to their test result.
 Mental health conditions can also have a negative impact on medication adherence and as a result are significant risk factors for developing drug-resistance, less follow up with patients and ultimately an increased chance of transmitting the disease.